TThis page can help inform you of the different types for hip conditions, and how to treat them.

 If the symptoms fail to subside, then it's important to visit a doctor or chiropractor to not only assess the injury, but also stop the condition from worsening.

-When you visit the doctor for your pain, you will be asked to describe the pain, as well as its location.
+When you visit a professional for your pain, you will be asked to describe the pain, as well as its location.
 As mentioned above, you may have a hip condition, though not feel pain in your hip.
 Therefore, it's vital to listen to you body.

 While some symptoms may be mild, and go away with rest, others will need treatment.
 Don't ignore symptoms – particularly, those that fail to go away.
-Treating a hip injury can become more difficult if the condition worsens, and medical attention is still not pursued.
+Treating a hip injury can become more pain and difficult to treat if the problem persists from acute to chronic.
+Don't wait to seek treatment.

 If your injury seems to be mild, then you may first try some self-care remedies, including: